← Back to Home

 Is KiwiSaver better than dividend stocks for retirement?

-KiwiSaver has unbeatable benefits (employer match + government contribution) but is locked until 65.
-The best strategy is both: maximize KiwiSaver for the free money, then build a dividend portfolio for flexibility and potential early retirement income.
+KiwiSaver has significant benefits (employer match + government contribution) but is locked until 65.
+Some investors consider doing both: maximizing KiwiSaver for the government and employer contributions, then building a dividend portfolio for flexibility and potential early retirement income.

-How much should I have in dividend stocks vs KiwiSaver by retirement?
+How much could I consider having in dividend stocks vs KiwiSaver by retirement?

-A common target is 50/50 split by retirement.
-For example, $500K in KiwiSaver and $500K in dividend stocks gives you flexibility: KiwiSaver for lump sum/drawdown, dividend stocks for reliable quarterly income without touching principal.
+Some investors aim for a 50/50 split by retirement.
+For example, $500K in KiwiSaver and $500K in dividend stocks could provide flexibility: KiwiSaver for lump sum/drawdown, dividend stocks for potential quarterly income.
+However, dividends are never guaranteed and can be reduced or suspended at any time.